awsdocs/aws-cdk-guide/v2/cli.md

 ## Configuration \(`cdk.json`\)<a name="cli-config"></a>

-Default values for many CDK Toolkit command\-line flags may be stored in a project's `cdk.json` file or in the `.cdk.json` file in your user directory\.
-Below is an alphabetical reference to the supported configuration settings\.
+Default values for many CDK Toolkit command line flags can be stored in a project's `cdk.json` file or in the `.cdk.json` file in your user directory\.
+Following is an alphabetical reference to the supported configuration settings\.

 | Key | Notes | CDK Toolkit option |